Here on Jackie Robinson’s birthday, wanted to repost this story I wrote a couple of years ago.

 A year later, Branch Rickey died.
 In the church, in the same pew, sat Jackie Robinson and Bobby Bragan.
 Jackie Robinson talked afterward about how Branch Rickey changed his life.
 Bobby Bragan talked about the same thing.

-Bragan spent a long life in the game of baseball; he died just five years ago at the age of 92 and to the very end of his life he was involved in the game, with teaching baseball to kids.
+Bragan spent a long life in the game of baseball; he died at the age of 92 and to the very end of his life he taught baseball to kids.
 One reporter asked him to name his greatest contribution to baseball, and he could have talked about Maury Wills, he could have talked about some of his managing maneuvers, he could have talked about the many players he helped during a 70-year life in baseball.
 He could have talked about his one at-bat, and one hit, in the World Series.

 Instead, he said his greatest contribution to the game was getting out of it.
 He ran out of steam as a player in 1948.
 “Roy Campanella,” Bragan said proudly of the first black catcher in the Major Leagues, “took my place.”